Rock3tXer/Simple-2D-Platformer/README.md

 #### Goal
 Goal of this game is to get through the last door in Zone 3 while avoiding spikes that are scattered around.
-There is a key located in every zone which is needed to proceed to next zone.
+There is a key located in every zone which is needed to proceed to the next zone.
-There are also coins which server no actual gameplay meaning.
+There are also coins which serve no actual gameplay meaning.
 They are just there.

 #### Controls
 To move your character use these keys: